Zhihong0321/trading-bot/README.md

 ## Railway deployment

-The repository ships with a [`railway.toml`](railway.toml) manifest and helper scripts that configure how Railway builds and starts the app:
+The repository ships with infrastructure files that keep Railway deployments deterministic:

+- [`nixpacks.toml`](nixpacks.toml) overrides the default Python plan so Nixpacks skips its preliminary `pip install .` (which expects a distributable package) and defers dependency resolution to Poetry.
+- [`railway.toml`](railway.toml) declares Railway’s builder, build, and start commands.
 - [`scripts/railway_build.sh`](scripts/railway_build.sh) installs Poetry (if necessary), configures it to use the system environment, and installs the runtime dependencies.
 - [`scripts/railway_start.sh`](scripts/railway_start.sh) boots the FastAPI server with Uvicorn on the port Railway provides via the `PORT` environment variable.